chuckharmston/README/README.md

 ### Work and life

 I want you to have a healthy relationship with your job.
 Sometimes I work on evenings and weekends; I like the freedom and lack of structure that it allows, and frequently use them for focused work or reflection time.
 This is my choice.
-Do not take that as implied pressure to follow suit; even if I email or Slack something to you, it can always wait until the next time you're ready to work.
+Do not take that as implied pressure to follow suit; if I ask a question outside of normal working hours, it can always wait until the next time you're ready to work.